There exist no Minimally Knotted Planar Spatial Graphs on the Torus: Proof of Theorem

 \begin{lem}[Bouquet Lemma] The image $\mathcal{B}$ of an embedding $f:B\rightarrow T^{2}\subset S^3$ of a connected bouquet graph $B$ on the torus $T^2$ either contains a nontrivial knot or is trivial. \end{lem}

-\begin{proof} All cycles of a spatial bouquet graph~$\mathcal{B}$ on~$T^2$ that contains no nontrivial knot are the unknot by assumption.
-The unknot on the torus can take the following forms: \begin{enumerate} \item $T(0,0)$ loops that bound a disc in $T^2$ (trivial elements in $\pi_{1}(T^2)$), \item $T(0,1)$ meridional loops, \item $T(1,0)$ longitudinal loops, \item $T(1,n)$ loops or alternatively $T(n,1)$ loops, $n \geq 1$ \end{enumerate}
+\begin{proof} A bouquet graph~$\mathcal{B}$ on~$T^2$ that contains no nontrivial knot contains only cycles which all are the unknot by assumption.
+The unknot on the torus can take the following forms: \begin{enumerate} \item $T(0,0)$ loop that bound a disc in $T^2$ (trivial elements in $\pi_{1}(T^2)$), \item $T(0,1)$ meridional loop, \item $T(1,0)$ longitudinal loop, \item $T(1,n)$ loop or alternatively $T(n,1)$ loop, $n \geq 1$ \end{enumerate}

-Loops of type (1) do not contribute to nontriviality of~$\mathcal{B}$.\\ If~$\mathcal{B}$ has loops of the types~(1),~(2)~and~(3) only, it is trivial.\\ If~$\mathcal{B}$ has loops of type~(4), there are -- beside the loops $T(0,0)$ -- only three types of loops simultaneously embeddable on the torus without self-intersections: $T(0,1), T(1,n)$ and $T(1,n+1)$ (respectively $T(1,0), T(n,1)$ and $T(n+1,1)$).
+Loops of type (1) do not contribute to the nontriviality of~$\mathcal{B}$.\\ If~$\mathcal{B}$ has loops of the types~(1),~(2)~and~(3) only, it is trivial.\\ If~$\mathcal{B}$ has loops of type~(4), there are -- beside the loops $T(0,0)$ -- only three types of loops simultaneously embeddable on the torus without self-intersections: $T(0,1), T(1,n)$ and $T(1,n+1)$ (respectively $T(1,0), T(n,1)$ and $T(n+1,1)$).
 This can easily be confirmed by applying the formula of Rolfsen's exercise~2.7~\cite{Rolfsen}: If two torus knots $T(p,q)$ and $T(p', q')$ intersect in one point transversally, then $p q' - q p' = \pm 1$.
-Such a bouquet is trivial.\\ \end{proof}
+Such a bouquet is trivial. \end{proof}

-\begin{thm}[Ozawa and Tsutsumi's freeness criterion~\cite{OzawaTsutsumi}] An embedding $f$ of a graph $G$ in $ S^3$ is primitive if and only if the restriction $f|_{G'}$ is free for all connected subgraphs $G'$ of $G$. \end{thm}
+\begin{thm}[Ozawa and Tsutsumi's freeness criterion~\cite{OzawaTsutsumi}] An embedding $f:G\rightarrow S^3$ of a graph $G$ is primitive if and only if the restriction $f|_{G'}$ is free for all connected subgraphs $G'$ of $G$. \end{thm}